dorjeduck/efficient-kan-jax/README.md

 ### Benchmark

-To compare the performance of the EfficientKAN and FastKAN models, we ran a benchmark on the MNIST dataset.
+To compare the performance of the JAX port of EfficientKAN and FastKAN, we ran a benchmark on the MNIST dataset.
 The models were trained for 10 epochs with a batch size of 64.
 Below are the results: (Mac Book Pro, M2)

 ```bash
 Benchmarking EfficientKAN JAX